JoelCodes/the-book-of-rxjs/section-1/01-the-observable-universe.md

 // ...
 ```

 As you can see, this creates an observable that counts up from 0 once a second, and it was able to do this setup logic at the beginning of the call.
-And notable, it also goes forever.
-There is a function called `interval` in the library that does just this exact thing.
+And notably, it also goes forever.
+I've seen plenty of code that starts an interval at the beginning that just runs until the app ends, so that's not bad.

 So it's worth noting: ***Observables are not guaranteed to end on their own***.
 Arrays may have that guarantee, but observables don't.
 That's a trait they share with iterables, async iterables and promises, so they're in good company.